 Dancers At Work Program B

 Welcome to Marymount Manhattan College Dance Department’s student showing of works in progress.
-This performance also includes two works for our Freshman Bachelor of Fine Arts candidates, choreographed by Monique Smith, and our Bachelor of Arts candidates, choreographed by Jazlynn Goudy.
+This performance also includes works for our Freshman Bachelor of Fine Arts candidates, choreographed by Chris Houston.

 These performances represent the works of students who have an interest in pursuing choreography beyond the classroom experience.
 Several different levels of choreographic proficiency are represented.
 Limited in time and space, each choreographer’s rehearsals ran twice a week for a total of four and a half hours, forcing them to work quickly and efficiently; a skill necessary for the professional world of choreography.